This tutorial for homemade goat milk soap is super easy. It doesn’t require lye to make soap and instead uses a simple melt and pour method!

 For this batch of soap, I made three bars.
 Two of them were for my children using these Plant Therapy Kid Safe blends.

-I add my desired amount of drops and mix it up, then add more soap base and a little more of the essential oils and mix it up again.
+I add my desired amount of drops of oils and mix it up, then add more soap base and a little more of the essential oils and mix it up again.

 Now, if I am making a big batch of one type of soap, I would melt the soap base and then stir in my desired add in ingredients.
 Once I have my desired scent or other combination, I would pour into my soap molds.